scrivanolabs/scrivanolabs.github.io/beta_changelog.md

 - FIX: bug that prevented selecting some images.
 - Upgrade to Qt 6.
 - Small UI tweaks.
+- Improved smoothness of pinch to zoom (Windows only).
 - Minor performance improvements.

 # Version 0.17.1